 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-No changes occurred in 2010.

-Internal Review or Appeal Processes (6 / 13)

-In this section, describe your internal review or appeal process.
+None.
+BACK TO INDE Internal Review or Appeal Processes (6 / 13) In this section, describe your internal review or appeal process.
 Some regulatory bodies use these two terms (internal review and appeal) for two different processes, some use only one of these terms, and some use them interchangeably.
 Please use the term that applies to your profession.
-If you use both terms (for two different processes), please address both.

-a) List your timelines for completing internal reviews or appeals of registration decisions.

-Not applicable.

-There is no formal internal review or appeal process.
-However, applicants may be asked or may wish to provide further information/documentation to assist the Registration Committee in its decision-making.
+If you use both terms (for two different processes), please address both. a) List your timelines for completing internal reviews or appeals of registration decisions.
+SAME AS LAST YEAR The College strives to hold a Registration Committee meeting at least every 8 to 12 weeks.
+As per Section 15 (3) of the Health Professions Procedural Code, applicants have the right to 30 days from receipt of the notice of referral in which to make any additional submissions to the College.
+It is their right to additional time to make further submissions to be considered by the panel.
+Applicants may be asked or may wish to provide further information/documentation to assist the Registration Committee in its decision-making.
 Applicants providing additional information or documentation in this way may have their file reviewed at the next available Registration Committee meeting.

-Reviews and appeals of registration decisions must be made to the Health Professions Appeal and Review Board (HPARB), an adjudicative body mandated under the RHPA.

-i.
+Upon panel's review the applicant is provided with a verbal summary of the outcome, and then a written decision follows within 30 days of the review.
+If an applicant wishes a review or hearing of the Registration Committee decision, she/he must write to both the Health Professions Appeal and Review Board and to the College within 30 days of receiving the decision, specifying whether a review or hearing is required. i.
 State the number of internal reviews or appeals of registration decisions that exceeded your timelines.

-ii.
+SAME AS LAST YEAR None ii.
 Among internal reviews or appeals that exceeded your timelines, state the number that were from internationally trained applicants.